MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-desktop-maui-role-based-access-control.md

 ---
 title: "Tutorial: Use role-based access control in your .NET MAUI"
-description: This tutorial demonstrates how to add app roles to .NET multiplatform App UI (.NET MAUI) shell and receive them in the ID token.
+description: This tutorial demonstrates how to add app roles to .NET Multi-platform App UI (.NET MAUI) shell and receive them in the ID token.
 author: henrymbuguakiarie
 manager: mwongerapk